 Many students in the General Studies Degree Program have previously earned academic credit at Indiana University or at other institutions.
-They may also be eligible for credit by examination or for the award of credit for college-level learning gained through life experiences (self-acquired competency).
-Such credit is applied to the degree requirements of the B.G.S. degrees within the following guidelines.
+They may also be eligible for credit by examination or for the award of credit for college-level learning gained through life experiences (self-acquired competency or portfolio credit).
+Please see an academic advisor for more details.